-Given the uncertainty associated with the next iteration of the SuperNet contract by June 30, 2018, municipalities, First Nations, and Métis Settlements requiring access to fibre transport for backhaul to Edmonton may want to approach Shaw Communications (Shaw), Bell, or TELUS.
+Given the uncertainty associated with the next iteration of the SuperNet contract by June 30, 2018, municipalities, First Nations, and Métis Settlements requiring access to fibre transport for backhaul to Edmonton may want to approach Shaw, Bell, or TELUS.
+Shaw has fibre to Westlock.